HOPLAB-LBP/fMRI-task-template/README.md

 1. When started, the script will create a list of **ideal onsets** for all the trials to happen.
 These ideal onsets are zero-aligned, i.e. the ideal onset of the pre-fixation is `0.0`s, the ideal onset of the first image presentation is `0.0` + `params.prePost` (i.e. `10.0` with default values), the idea onset of the first fixation cross is `0.0 + params.prePost + params.fixDur`, etc.
 2. As soon as logging begins, a time stamp is created to record the *script start* (stored in `in.scriptStart`).
 3. Once the starting trigger is received from the scanner, the pre-run fixation begins, and the `runStart` time stamp is taken to mark the beginning of the actual task.
 4. From the `runStart` time stamp, a `preRunTime` is calculated that reflects how much time has passed since logging started.
-The `idealStimOnset` is re-calculated baed on this value for each successive event.
+The `idealStimOnset` is re-calculated based on this value for each successive event.
 For instance, if an event had an `idealStimOnset` of `45.0` but `13.2` seconds have already passed since the start of logging, then its `idealStimOnset` will be re-calculated and `58.2` will be written instead.
 This overwriting is done on line 290:
 `runTrials(i).idealStimOnset = idealStimOnset;`
 5. For each trial, a time stamp if taken when the stimulus is _actually_ shown on the screen, which it records as its `actualOnset`.
 The script will then calculate a delta between the re-calculated *ideal* and the *actual* onset of the stimulus presentation, and adjust the duration of the subsequent fixation cross duration to compensate.
 For instance, if a stimulus has an `actualOnset` of `25.56` but an `idealStimOnset` of `25.55`, the subsequent fixation cross will stay on screen for `params.fixDur - 0.01`.
 This adjustment is done by the `adjustFixationDuration` function.

 This procedure is reflected in the log files, which contain a `EXP_ONSET` and a `ACTUAL_ONSET` column for all `Stim` and `Fix` events, containing the `idealStimOnset` and the `actualOnset` values, respectively.
 The `DELTA` column shows the difference between the two.
 It's worth noting that the onsets logged in these columns are *aligned to the start of the script* (`in.scriptStart`).
 This is useful from a logging perspective, as it allows to keep track of _all events_, including instruction display, pre-fixation, etc. However, this is not the format expected by BIDS.
 According to BIDS convention, onset values must be aligned to the start of the run (`runStart`), i.e. when the recording starts.
 To be able to use log files as event files, it is essential then to re-align the `ACTUAL_ONSET` column to create the final `onset` column.

 ![timing_adjustment_logic](./src/readme_files/timing_adjustment_logic.png)